Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Also, ask what is included in the price of the low-cost spay to ensure you are aware of all costs upfront.

-Hold up: I wrote a detailed article on the total cost of owning a Golden Retriever, including the cost of spay/neuter.
-In that article, entitled Golden Retriever Cost Guide (Plus Money-Saving Tips), I provide pricing plus some cost-saving tips such as links to The ASPCA and PetSmart Charities, which offer a database for low or no-cost spay and neutering programs.
-You can search the database to see if there are programs offered in your region.
+Hold up: I wrote a detailed article on the total cost of owning a Golden Retriever, including the cost of spaying/neutering.
+In that article, entitled Golden Retriever Cost Guide (Plus Money-Saving Tips), I provide pricing plus some cost-saving tips including some organizations that may offer low or no-cost spay and neutering programs.

 Lastly, consider that the cost of not spaying your Golden Retriever and the cost of puppies should they be unexpected – the cost of care (food, water, and shots), the risk to the mother giving birth, and the impact if those puppies are surrendered.